Triangular lattice quantum dimer model with variable dimer density

-{\it The model.} We investigate the following general dimer Hamiltonian, with one or two dimer(s) per site, on the triangular lattice,
+{\bf The model.} We investigate the following general dimer Hamiltonian, with one or two dimer(s) per site, on the triangular lattice,

 where the sum on $r$ runs over all plaquettes (rhombi), including the three possible orientations, and $l$ runs over all links.
 The different terms in this Hamiltonian are as follows.
 The kinetic term (controlled by $t$) flips the two dimers on every flippable plaquette, {\it i.e.\/}, on each plaquette with two parallel dimers, while the potential term (controlled by the interaction $V$) describes a repulsion ($V>0$) or an attraction ($V<0$) between nearest-neighbor dimers.
-The transverse-field term of strength $h$ creates/annihilates a dimer at link $l$, in contrast to the $t$ and $V$ terms, neither of which change the dimer number.
+The transverse-field term of strength $h$ creates/annihilates a dimer at link $l$ (similar terms also appear in the quantum realization of the classical models of Ref.~\onlinecite{fradkin14}), in contrast to the $t$ and $V$ terms, neither of which change the dimer number.
 Lastly, $\mu$ sets the chemical potential for the occupation of a link by a dimer.
 We further impose a soft constraint requiring that there must be one or two dimer(s) per site.
-Thus, when $\mu \to \pm\infty$, the model reverts to the conventional hard-constrained quantum dimer model with exactly two or one dimer(s) per site---the phase diagrams of both these QDMs have been extensively studied in the literature~\cite{MoessnerSondhi2001a,MoessnerSondhi2001b,Ralko2005,Ralko2006,Ralko2008,ZY2020,Pollmann2015z2}.
+Thus, when $\mu \to \pm\infty$, the model reverts to the conventional hard-constrained quantum dimer model with exactly two or one dimer(s) per site---the phase diagrams of both these QDMs have been extensively studied in the literature~\cite{MoessnerSondhi2001a,MoessnerSondhi2001b,Ralko2005,Ralko2006,Ralko2008,roychowdhury2015z,Plat2015z2,ZY2020}.
 Hereafter, we set $t=1$ as the unit of energy for the rest of this paper.